Anastasia (play): Original London production (1953 - 1955)

-Anastasia despite being a French play, had not been staged in Paris prior to it's English translation premiering in London.
-It was adapted into English by Guy Bolton and Anastasia premiered on 4 May, 1953, at Theatre Royal, Windsor.
+Anastasia despite being a French play, had not been staged in Paris prior to its English translation premiering in London.
+It was adapted into English by Guy Bolton and Anastasia premiered on 4 May 1953, at Theatre Royal, Windsor.
 On 30 June, it was announced Anastasia would be filmed live and broadcast on the BBC.

-When the play was first broadcast on 12 July, 1953 on BBC, Laurence Olivier and his wife Vivien Leigh watched the performance and were interested.
+When the play was first broadcast on 12 July 1953 on BBC, Laurence Olivier and his wife Vivien Leigh watched the performance and were interested.
 After the second broadcast on 16 July, Olivier decided he would buy the rights to put the show on at the St James's Theatre.
 By 17 July, Olivier had secured the rights and the contract was signed.

 Original Broadway production (1954 - 1955)

 Plans to bring Anastasia to Broadway, began in April 1954, when producer Elaine Perry discovered the show.
 She reportedly intended to have the New York production star Lilli Palmer as the titular Anastasia, Rex Harrison.

 It was announced the production would move forward with Vivica Lindford in the lead, and that the show would have an out-of-town warm-up in New Haven, Connecticut, and Philadelphia before transferring to Broadway.
 Rehearsals started on November 2, 1954.
-Anastasia made it's American debut at the Shubert Theatre in New Haven on Thursday, December 2, and played through Saturday, December 4, before moving to the Walnut Street Theatre in Philadelphia on December 6, 1954, and playing through Monday, December 13, 1954.
+Anastasia made its American debut at the Shubert Theatre in New Haven on Thursday, December 2, and played through Saturday, December 4, before moving to the Walnut Street Theatre in Philadelphia on December 6, 1954, and playing through Monday, December 13, 1954.
 The performances at the Walnut Theatre were extended until the evening of December 25.

 After the successful early performances, Anastasia moved to New York and premiered on Broadway at the Lyceum Theatre, December 29, 1954.

 It played 272 performances.
 Anastasia closed on September 24, 1955.